NIFR India: Bill for NFIR almost ready; likely to be introduced in next session: DEA Secretary

 However, he said, the Bill may be introduced in the July session.

-The July session would be the first session of the 18th Lok Sabha after the general elections in the next couple of months.
+The July session would be the first session of the 18th Lok Sabha following the general elections in the next couple of months.
 During the session, the full Budget for FY25 will be presented.

-Talking about the benefits of large outlay on capital expenditure, Seth said, it has a multiplier effect on the economy, attracts private investment and generates jobs for factory workers, skilled, semi-skilled and unskilled persons.
+Talking regarding the benefits of large outlay on capital expenditure, Seth said, it has a multiplier effect on the economy, attracts private investment and generates jobs for factory workers, skilled, semi-skilled and unskilled persons.
 The government in the Interim Budget 2024-25 has hiked capital expenditure (capex) by 11.1 per cent to Rs 11.11 lakh crore for the next financial year from Rs 9.5 lakh crore estimated for the current financial year.
 Infra-spending has a multiplier effect on the economy.
 This means that not only does the project contribute immediately through increased demand for labour and construction materials but also through the second-order effects in terms of improved connectivity.

 Various studies have estimated the multiplier to be between 2.5-and 3.5 times.
 So for every rupee spent by the government in creating infrastructure, GDP gains are worth Rs 2.5-3.5.